Research in my laboratory

 the

-ecology and evolution of communication and mating systems of
+ecology and evolution of communication, mating systems, and migration

-wild animals, especially birds.
+in wild animals.
 My students and I study the interaction

 the influence of natural selection and sexual selection on vocal